Customer loyalty is an ever-evolving phenomenon. It’s constantly adapting to new technologies, new industry trends, and new consumer behaviours.

 The last few years have been a clear indicator of this, as global events forced brand loyalty into a purely digital space.
 But even before the pandemic, customer loyalty had already moved far beyond transaction-based activities and was more concerned with the customer’s experience.

-So, given the ever-changing landscape of brand loyalty and customer retention, here are some interesting customer loyalty facts with statistics to keep in mind when considering your loyalty marketing strategy for 2023.
+So, given the ever-changing landscape of brand loyalty and customer retention, here are some interesting customer loyalty facts with statistics to keep in mind when considering your loyalty marketing strategy.

 1. Email marketing is still crucial

 According to statista, the number of emails sent and received around the world has been growing since 2017.
 Estimated number of emails sent and received daily globally is expected to increase from 319.6 billion in 2021 to 376.4 billion in 2025.

 In Belgium and Germany, the advertising email click-through-rates were 5.5 and 4.3 percent respectively - compared to the 1.3 percent global average CTR for social media during the same time period (statista).